This information will help you get ready for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering (MSK).

-You will wake up in the recovery room.
+When you wake up after your procedure, you’ll be in the recovery room.
 Your nurse will continue to monitor your heart, breathing, and blood pressure.
-Once you are fully awake, your nurse will remove your IV.
-If you have someone waiting with you, your nurse will explain your discharge instructions to both of you before you go home.
+Once you’re fully awake, your nurse will remove your IV.
+Your nurse will explain your discharge instructions to you before you go home.

 - You may feel soreness in your throat.
-This will go away in a day or 2.
+This will go away in 1 to 2 days.
 In the meantime, drink plenty of water and use cough drops to soothe your throat.

-- Your doctor may give you a prescription for antibiotics.
-Be sure to take all of them as directed.
+- Your healthcare provider may give you a prescription for antibiotics.
+Make sure to take them as directed.

-- You may resume your normal activities in 24 hours after your procedure.
+- You may resume your normal activities 24 hours after your procedure.

-- Do not drink alcoholic beverages for 24 hours after your procedure.
+- Don’t drink alcoholic drinks for 24 hours after your procedure.

-- You may have a little blood in your phlegm or saliva that you cough up.
-If this occurs for more than 24 hours or if there is a lot of blood, call your doctor.
+- You may have a little blood in the phlegm (mucus) or saliva that you cough up.
+If this happens for more than 24 hours or if there is a lot of blood, call your healthcare provider.

-- Your results will be available in 2 or 3 business days.
-Your results will be given to the doctor who sent you for your TEE.
+- Your results will be ready in 2 to 3 business days (Monday through Friday).
+Your results will be given to the healthcare provider who sent you for your TEE.

 - Blood in your phlegm or saliva for more than 24 hours after your procedure